marcornett/100-days-of-code/log.md

 **Today's Progress**: Learned about converting function-based views to class-based views.

 **Thoughts:** Not too confusing but Django offers other class-based views with extra functionality that I will look into.

+### Day 29: December 8, 2020

+**Today's Progress**:

+**Thoughts:** Not too confusing but Django offers other class-based views with extra functionality that I will look into.

+### Day 30: December 9, 2020

+**Today's Progress**: Picking up studies with Ruby.
+Also, studied PostgreSQL.
+Making databases and tables, modifying information.

+**Thoughts:** Ruby is still feeling similar to Python.
+So far the only difference is a little in the syntax of if else statements.
+Also this use of an unless operator.